reasv/panoptikon/README.md

 ### Warning
 Panoptikon is designed as a local service and is not intended to be exposed to the internet.
 It does not currently have any security features, and currently exposes, among other things, an API to access *all* your files, even outside of explicitly indexed directories.
 Panoptikon binds to localhost by default, and if you intend to expose it, you should add a reverse proxy with authentication such as HTTP Basic Auth or OAuth2 in front of it.
-In the future, Panoptikon will feature a more secure API, authentication, and a React-based client that can be publicly exposed.

 ## REST API
 Panoptikon exposes a REST API that can be used to interact with the search and bookmarking functionality programmatically, as well as to retrieve the indexed data, the actual files, and their associated metadata.